Morgan Equine Veterinary & Farrier Hospital

 December 2010

 "My TB/draft cross is 17hands but his feet don’t seem very tough.
 It is hard to keep shoes on his front feet.
-He pulls them off and now there isn’t much to nail a show to.
+He pulls them off and now there isn’t much to nail a shoe to.
 I live on the East Coast where the footing is pretty kind.
 Should I try letting him grow his hooves out without shoes?
 What supplements will help?
 Are big horses with small, crumbling feet destined for permanent lameness?
 How do I care for his feet?"

 Many owners of this type of horse have the same questions.
 Warmblood and warmblood crossed horses in particular, naturally have flat feet that must load more weight per square inch than a smaller horse with a similar sized foot.